 The Firm has a strong, comprehensive governance framework in place for appointing and monitoring internal and external service providers including new external asset managers.
 This governance extends to testing external companies using the Firm's IT infrastructure, hardware, and software.
+It was noted that there were no new suppliers during the assessment period in 2024.

 The Firm provided the GAA with detailed evidence of their framework and processes covering supplier, investment, product, and resilience governance including the Supplier Delivery Management Meetings, Investment Solutions Group, Pensions Proposition Management Group, UK Territory Oversight Committee and Asset/Liability Management Investment Committee (ALMIC) and meeting minutes demonstrating regular asset manager review meetings.
-Summary dashboards to ALMIC are presented each quarter to ALMIC.
+Summary dashboards are presented each quarter to ALMIC.